TitleEtc:VP of Global Enterprise Vertical Strategy & Marketing, Equinix, USA

 TitleEtc:Deputy Secretary-General, ITU, Switzerland

-Oliver originally qualified as a chartered surveyor after graduating from Kingston University in 1983 and prior to completing his MBA at London Business School in the late 1980s.
+Oliver originally qualified as a chartered surveyor and after completing his MBA at London Business School in the late 1980s, specialised in corporate finance and the fast-growing management areas of property and business services outsourcing.

 TitleEtc:CIO & Head TMT Asia and EMENA, International Finance Corporation (IFC) - World Bank Group, Singapore